Malagasy cuisine: Rice (vary)

-Rice (vary) is the cornerstone of the Malagasy diet and is typically consumed at every meal.
-The verb "to eat a meal" in the Malagasy language is commonly mihinam-bary —literally, to eat rice.
+Since at least 1915, rice (vary) has been the cornerstone of the Malagasy diet and is typically consumed at every meal.
+James Sibree noted that the verb "to eat a meal" in the Malagasy language is commonly mihinam-bary —literally, to eat rice.
 Rice may be prepared with varying amounts of water to produce a fluffy dry rice (vary maina, [ˌvarʲ ˈmajnə̥]) eaten with some kind of accompaniment (laoka) in sauce.
 It may also be prepared with extra water to produce a soupy rice porridge called vary sosoa ([ˌvarʲ suˈsu]) which is typically eaten for breakfast or prepared for the sick.
 Vary sosoa may be accompanied with a dry laoka such as kitoza, smoked strips of zebu meat.
 A popular variation, vary amin'anana ([ˈvarʲ ˌjamʲˈnananə̥]), is a traditional porridge made with rice, meat and chopped greens.

 During a highland famadihana (reburial ceremony), a special kind of rice called vary be menaka ([ˈvarʲ beˈmenakə̥], "rice with much fat") is rice served with fatty chunks of beef or preferably, highly fatty chunks of pork.

 Accompaniment (laoka)

 The accompaniment served with rice is called laoka in the highlands dialect, the official version of the Malagasy language.
 Laoka are most often served in some kind of sauce: in the highlands, this sauce is generally tomato-based, while in coastal areas coconut milk is often added during cooking.
 In the arid southern and western interior where herding zebu is traditional, fresh or curdled zebu milk is often incorporated into vegetable dishes.

-Laoka are diverse and may include such ingredients as Bambara groundnuts with pork, beef or fish; trondro gasy ([ˌtʂundʐʷ ˈɡasʲ], various freshwater fish); shredded cassava leaves with peanuts, beef or pork; henan'omby ([henˈnumbʲ], beef) or akoho ([aˈkuː], chicken) sauteed with ginger and garlic or simmered in its own juices (a preparation called ritra [ˈritʂə̥]); various types of seafood, which are more readily available along the coasts or in large urban centers; and many more.
+Laoka include diverse ingredients.
+Some representative examples include Bambara groundnuts with pork, beef or fish; trondro gasy ([ˌtʂundʐʷ ˈɡasʲ], various freshwater fish); shredded cassava leaves with peanuts, beef or pork; henan'omby ([henˈnumbʲ], beef) or akoho ([aˈkuː], chicken) sauteed with ginger and garlic or simmered in its own juices (a preparation called ritra [ˈritʂə̥]); and various types of seafood, which are more readily available along the coasts or in large urban centers.